openresty/lua-resty-limit-traffic/lib/resty/limit/req.md

 **syntax:** `ok, err = obj:uncommit(key)`

 This tries to undo the commit of the `incoming` call.
 This is simply an approximation and should be used with care.
-This method is mainly for being used in the [resty.limit.conn](./conn.md) Lua module.
+This method is mainly for being used in the [resty.limit.traffic](./traffic.md) Lua module when combining multiple limiters at the same time.

 [Back to TOC](#table-of-contents)